 - Public Housing residents will reach their full educational potential.
 Certifications that improve employability will be obtained. - Children will participate in case management in school and after school programming. - Children will participate in after school enrichment programming. - Students in higher education will participate in supportive services. - Students will receive scholarships to assist with the cost of higher education. - Parents will participate in parenting classes. - Children will receive high scores on their report cards.

 Scholarships

-In 2018, Austin Pathways, HACA's non-profit subsidiary, with SHCC and AAHC, and 220+ corporate and individual donors, provided 37 HACA residents with college scholarships.
-Austin Pathways aims to increase the 2018 record \$50,000 plus annual crowd funding campaign to support HACA residents in achieving their dreams of education.
-In 2018, HACA Scholars received a loaned refurbished laptop from by the City of Austin's PC Community Loan Program.
-In 2019, HACA Scholars have the opportunity to participate in periodic mentoring provided by corporate scholarship fund donors.
+Austin Pathways, HACA's non-profit subsidiary, with SHCC and AAHC, and many corporate and individual donors, provide HACA residents with college scholarships, devices, and the opportunity to participate in periodic mentoring provided by corporate scholarship fund donors.